hongfeiyang/NestJSServer/README.md

 The GraphQL module then communicates with each of these microservices to provide a set of APIs for managing users, companies, and mainly vacancies through a user-friendly web interface.

+Each time graphql server received a request, it will first query 'Auth' to verify the identity of the current user, where the 'Auth' service will query the 'User' service to get the identity and its own JwtService to verify its session validity.
+Upon confirming the user's identity, graphql server will query each database-related service to compose a corresponding response.

 ## Data

 A set of data has already been injected into the databases at runtime to get you started.